2025 Keystone Fellowship Projects:

 Overview

-The goal of the Washington Sea Grant Keystone Fellowship program is to broaden participation in marine and coastal professions making them more inclusive of the full diversity of our communities and responsive to their needs and perspectives.
-The Fellowship recruits and engages early career professionals who are underrepresented in the marine science, policy, and industry workforce providing them with experience, training and mentorship in these fields.
+The Washington Sea Grant Keystone Fellowship program aims to broaden participation in marine and coastal professions, creating a workforce that is authentically inclusive of the full diversity of our communities and responsive to their needs and perspectives.
+The program’s goal is to cultivate a new generation of leaders who are committed to advancing social justice, racial equity, and inclusion in marine science, policy, and industry.

-Applicants are strongly encouraged to reach out to Washington Sea Grant in advance of the application deadline to receive application support and provide notification of their intent to apply: Deborah Purce at sgfellow@uw.edu
+Applicants are strongly encouraged to reach out to Washington Sea Grant (sgfellow@uw.edu) in advance of the application deadline to provide notification of their intent to apply.

 Past Keystone Fellowship Projects: